alcaeus/mongo-php-library/tests/AggregationBlogPost/article.md

 parts into separate methods, you can test those in isolation under controlled conditions, knowing that they behave as you intended.
-Looking at the last example where we've extracted the expression that computes the duration between two dates, you can now easily verify that all the individual parts of that complex expression work as expected.
+Looking at the last example where we've extracted the expression that computes the duration between two dates, you can now better verify that all the individual parts of that complex expression work as expected.

 Just beware of premature abstractions: extract complex logic with the goal of